 Host a Movie Night

 Nothing will put your teens in a better mood than a hangout with their friends.
 But this is something you can do together!
 Help them host a Halloween movie night.
-Pile a bunch of pillows and blankets in the living room, set up some Halloween decor (paper pumpkin lanterns, bats, spider webs), and plan a lineup of Halloween favorites like Nightmare Before Christmas.
-Together you can prep some festive treats to get everyone into the spirit.
+Start by helping your teens transform your living room into a cozy, Halloween-inspired haven.
+This can be achieved by piling up soft pillows and warm blankets, creating the perfect spot for a movie marathon.

 Halloween Bakeoff